jnarayan81/parallelLastz/README.md

 # Citation
 Harris, R.S.
 (2007) Improved pairwise alignment of genomic DNA.
 Ph.D.
 Thesis, The Pennsylvania State University.

-Feel free to give a likes to this repository for encouragements.
+Feel free to give few likes to this repository for encouragements.